 Long hair care: remove split ends

 For this to actually make a difference for the better it is really important to use proper scissors!
 Do not use nail scissors and definitely not craft scissors.
-Buy special hair scissors* and have someone sharpen them regularly.
-Otherwise you achieve an effect opposite of the desired one: Instead of getting rid of split ends, you cause even more!
+Buy proper hair scissors* and have someone sharpen them regularly.
+Otherwise, you achieve an effect opposite of the desired one: Instead of getting rid of split ends, you cause even more!

 How do you manage your hair?
 Do you do something special?
 Or do you mostly just ignore it?
 Let me know in the comments!